dwyl/home/README.md

 > **Note**: Identity submission is the `law` in `PT`,
 > all hotels, hostels and guesthouses (etc.)
 > are required to collect identification for guests
-> and inform the local police of who is staying where.
+> and inform the local police of who is staying where/when.
 > Ideally we operate on a **referral** basis
 > so someone has to be recommended by an _existing_ member (past guest)
 > like